vbhat1976/terraform-workshop/exercises/04/README.md

 ### Direct JSON Parse

 Since the tfstate files are just JSON files, given the appropriate level of motivation, you could parse it directly to get the information you need.
-We don't really consider this a feature of terraform, but rather a side-effect of the way state files exist, so we won't be doing that in this exercise.
+We don't really consider this a feature of Terraform, but rather a side-effect of the way state files exist, so we won't be doing that in this exercise.

 ### Finishing this exercise